-Bill Riske Houston, TX, United States
+Bill Riske Houston, Texas, USA

 We learn from this chapter there are two kinds of knowledge, general knowledge and specialized knowledge.
 I rerfer to general knowledge as book learning.
 That takes me back to my Army days.
 Here you have a second Lieutenant fresh out of colledge telling a seargent with twenty plus years of service and possibly combat service what to do.

 This seargent had already applied many tactics while this lieutenant was a very young boy or possibly before he was born.
 The smart lieutenants listened and learned from the veteran seargent.